 Even on a multi core machine, julia.py is quite slow, because it is single threaded.
 On my 8 core laptop, one core is busy, while the others are relatively idle.

 Building the image also takes a surprising amount of memory.
 As the Julia set in Plot 1 is drawn, memory consumption increases steadily, eventually reaching 495 MB as the image completes.
 This can’t be explained simply by the image size, which by default is 1000*800 pixels, implying 648 bytes per pixel.
-Plainly, the structures in Graphics.py are sizeable.
+Plainly, the structures behind Graphics.py are sizeable.

 A Note on Zoom Factors